syncfusion-content/flutter-docs/Flutter/AIAssistView/conversation-area.md

 ### Suggestions

-Provide a list response suggestions.
+Provide a list of response suggestions.
 When the user selects one, it is considered a new request message.
-The suggestions' layout, background, colors, and more can be customized.
+Additionally, the layout, background colors, and other elements of the suggestions can be customized.

 {% tabs %}
 {% highlight dart %}